System Office Recruitment Procedures

 The search committee shall review all applications to determine the qualified applicant pool.
 Human Resources will pre-screen the application pool for minimum qualifications and forward those meeting minimum qualifications to the committee for consideration.
 In cases in which an applicant is clearly and obviously not qualified for the position (example holds an M.A. when the job description requires a Ph.D.); the applicant will not be included in the applicant pool.

-Based on the search committee’s review, the supervisor will recommend and forward for approval a list of candidates for interview.
-The qualified applicant pool shall be reviewed and approved by the Office of Access, Diversity & Equity under TBR Guideline P-010 to ensure adequate representation of applicants from underutilized groups.
+Based on the search committee’s review, the supervisor will forward a memo of recommended candidates to interview for approval.
+The qualified applicant pool shall be reviewed and approved by the Director of Human Resources and the EEO Officer under TBR Guideline P-010 to ensure adequate representation of applicants from underutilized groups.
 If there is inadequate representation of minority and female applicants, it may be necessary to reopen the search and/or extend the deadline to strengthen the efforts.
-In determining whether or not the search must be reopened or the deadline extended, the supervisor and the Office of Access, Diversity & Equity shall consider the efforts that have been made to recruit minority and female persons in the appropriate labor market.
-Any candidate invited for an interview must be listed by the hiring authority when submitting the Certification Pool form (A-1 Form) for approval.
+Any candidate invited for an interview must be listed by the hiring authority when submitting the Request for Interview for approval.

 The interview pool shall be reviewed and approved by the Office of Human Resources for the qualifications of the prospective interview pool.
 The same standard set of interview questions shall be asked of each interviewee.
 For sample questions related to the position contact Human Resources.